schollz/_core/docs/content/effects/tapestop.md

 +++

-The Tapestop effect gradually decreases the pitch and halts audio playback, simulating the sound of a tape machine being stopped, with a control for adjusting the duration of the effect.
+The Tapestop effect simulates the sound of a tape machine being stopped by gradually decreasing the pitch and halting audio playback.
+It includes a control for adjusting the duration of the effect.